smeets/cff/README.md

  - obfuscation improves with other obfuscation techniques: inlining, substitution

 ## weaknesses
-An obvious weakness of control flow flattening is the performance penalty.
-Most performance bottlenecks are caused by cache problems and the flattened control flow certainly doesn't help the cache to perform better.
+An obvious weakness of control flow flattening is the **performance** penalty.
+Most performance bottlenecks are caused by **cache locality** problems and the flattened control flow certainly doesn't help the cache to perform better.
 While many compilers try to optimize the branches of a switch construction the flattened graph is by design the worst possible case: a shitload of unique cases.

 Most compilers will optimize and generate a binary tree probe procedure, O(log N), for finding the correct case and this helps tremendously compared to standard linear probing, which is O(N).
 In fact it is a good guess that the compiler will generate a combination of the two.